India Achieves Historic Milestone as Chandrayaan-3 Lands on Moon

 Striving amidst setbacks

-India’s success comes on the heels of another nation’s recent failed lunar landing attempt.
+India’s success comes from another nation’s recent failed lunar landing attempt.
 Due to engine misfires, Russia’s Luna 25 spacecraft crashed into the lunar surface.
 This incident highlights the inherent challenges of lunar landings and underscores the significance of India’s achievement in an arena fraught with complexities.

 The journey of Chandrayaan-3